apatti/Balanced-News-Perspective/ProductManagement.md

 ### Data Sources and External APIs:
 Initially, I identified around 30 external APIs (10 each from different perspectives) and planned to extract data from these sites based on user requests.
 Data extraction was intended to be done through DuckDuckGo and Google search tools (15 each to ensure a distribution of data) and then use Pinecone vectordb with semantic chunking to store the data.
 <br/>However, I encountered rate limits imposed by both Google and DuckDuckGo.
 To avoid getting my IP blacklisted, I pivoted the project to utilize LLMs to generate news articles and then generate the viewpoints.
+I have used the external URLs to generate data for three news headlines for fine-tuning embeddings.

 The app has 4 agents:
 1. **ViewpointRetrieverAgent**: Finds relevant news articles covering different perspectives.